arpitbbhayani/articles/blogs/function-overloading.md

-Function overloading is the ability to have multiple functions with the same name but with different signatures.
-When an overloaded function `fn` is called, the runtime first sees the arguments/parameters passed to the function call and judging by this executes the corresponding implementation.
+Function overloading is the ability to have multiple functions with the same name but with different signatures/implementations.
+When an overloaded function `fn` is called, the runtime first evaluates the arguments/parameters passed to the function call and judging by this invokes the corresponding implementation.

 ```cpp
 int area(int length, int breadth) {